Why Walmart Makes Product Images Look Blurry? Understanding Walmart’s Compression System

 • JPEG, quality 90–95 for most products

-• PNG for graphics, labels, or packaging with hard edges
+• PNG only when necessary for graphics, labels, or packaging with hard edges

 Giving Walmart a “clean” high-quality file means its compression has more detail to work with.